All Episodes

 He wants to build a monument to himself.

-He wants to be the modern day FDR and Social Security.
+He wants to be the modern-day FDR and Social Security.

 He wants health care, whatever's in it.

-And when I say whatever's in it, he's confident that with Pelosi writing it and Henry Waxman, what's in it is going to be radical enough.
+Now, when I say whatever's in it, he's confident that with Pelosi writing it and Henry Waxman, what's in it is going to be radical enough.

-But the details he's never even bothered to concern himself with.
+But the details, he's never even bothered to concern himself with.

-Because he doesn't want to tie himself down to something that might fail.
+And he doesn't want to, by the way, because he doesn't want to tie himself down to something that might fail.

 I think he does.